PARSI TEMPLE (Agiyari), opposite Benyon Smith High School, Camp Belagavi

-The Parsi Temple in Belgaum was consecrated about 124 years ago.
-On December 9th 1891.
+The Parsi Fire Temple in Belagavi was consecrated a December 9th, 1891.
 The temple was built by Kurseji Pestonji Boyce.
-There is a Dharamshala, a guest house for Parsi travelers and also residences for the priest.
+There is a Dharamshala, a guest house for Parsi travellers and also residences for the priest.

-The first of the daily prayers is held immediately after sunrise, later in the noon, immediately after sunset, at night and the last worship is performed at 1am.
-Zorastrianism is a simple religion and has less of rituals and restrictions compared to other religion.
+The first of the daily prayers are held immediately after sunrise, later in the noon, immediately after sunset, at night and the last worship is performed at 1 am.
+Zoroastrianism is a simple religion and has less of rituals and restrictions compared to other religion.
 The basic tenets only say that nothing should be done in excess.
-The prophet Zarathushtra, preached what is known as the “Golden Mean”, which says that there should be no over indulgence in any given activity of human life.
+The prophet Zarathushtra, preached what is known as the “Golden Mean”, which says that there should be no overindulgence in any given act of human life.
 Parsi religion relies simply on good thoughts, good words and good deeds.

-“Farwasi”, the bird like symbol is all embodying for the Parsis, as it conveys that the soul also has light and fire in it.
+“Farwasi”, the bird-like symbol is all embodying for the Parsis, as it conveys that the soul also has light and fire in it.

 The temple is managed by the Anjuman which consists of five elected members.
 There are only two classes of Parsis-the priestly and the non-priestly class.